Starsector: Combat

 Combat occurs when one fleet intercepts another in space.
 The game interface then changes and the player is able to take control of a ship directly.
-The player is also able to control all other ships with commands such as "avoid", "escort", "move to position", "attack" or "full retreat".
+The player is also able to give commands to allied computer controlled ships with commands, such as "avoid", "escort", "move to position", "attack" or "full retreat".
 Different weapons do more damage against different types of targets (shields, hulls, etc.).
-The game uses tank controls (using A and D to turn), with the option to change to standard WASD (turning towards your mouse).
+The game uses tank controls, with the option to change to standard WASD (turning towards your mouse).
 A ship generates "flux," a fictitious waste product similar to waste heat, when it fires weapons or absorbs damage with its shields.
-Flux has to be vented into space (either passively or actively) lest the ship experience an "overload," rendering the ship totally nonfunctional for a brief time.
+Flux has to be vented into space (either passively or actively) lest the ship experience an "overload," rendering the ship fully nonfunctional for a brief time.

 Victory provides the player an opportunity to scavenge the remains of the enemy ships or restore them to add to their fleet.
 Failure means they may attempt a full retreat.
 If they fail at the retreat and their fleet is destroyed, the player will not die, but will escape and be given a minuscule fleet in order to start over again.
-Combat rewards players with experience, which they can use on their character to gain more skills.

 Plot

 The game itself has minimal plot, and the player is involved in very few story moments.
 The player is instead intended to create their own story.
-Lead developer Alexander Mosolov has stated that the player is intended to uncover lore as they travel throughout the world.
+Lead developer Alexander Mosolov has stated that the player is intended to uncover the setting's backstory as they travel throughout the world.

-The game takes place in the far future, after humanity developed faster-than-light travel using transport gates.
-For many years, this method of travel created a golden age for humanity.
-However, exactly 206 cycles prior to the game's start, all transport gates abruptly ceased to function and humanity was plunged into a Dark Age where piracy went rampant and splintering factions began to form and exert their influence.
+The game takes place in the far future, after humanity developed faster-than-light travel using transport gates, which acted as wormholes.
+For many years, this method of travel created a golden age for humanity, which took place under a governing political entity known as the Domain.
+However, exactly 206 years prior to the game's start, all transport gates abruptly ceased to function and humanity was plunged into a dark age where piracy went rampant and splintering factions began to form and exert their influence.
 This event is referred to as "the collapse".
-In the sector, there are various different factions that have taken hold and reached a strategic stalemate, with no faction being able to win.
+In the sector, a region of space in the Milky Way galaxy where the game takes place, there are various different factions that have taken hold and reached a strategic stalemate, with no faction being able to win.
 These factions are: